Angkorian iconography is rich in characters in a dance position. There are two canonical positions: that of

-A large number of these dancing characters are represented in the 'halls to the dancers' (that are halls in which female dancers are represented, but not halls exclusively dedicated to the dance) of three temples built under the reign of the Royal Triad (Bayon, Preah Khan and Banteay Kdei) and in the first gallery of Angkor Wat facing west that could also be called 'gallery to the dancers'.
+A large number of these dancing characters are represented in the "halls to the dancers" (that are halls in which female dancers are represented, but not halls exclusively dedicated to the dance) of three temples built under the reign of the Royal Triad (Bayon, Preah Khan and Banteay Kdei) and in the first gallery of Angkor Wat facing west that could also be called "the dancers' gallery".

 Let's take a closer look at how these characters are represented:

 Until now, there is no evidence that characters originally defined as "sacred dancers" are not mythological characters.
 To prove it, there is a complementary iconography that we call here "female dance masters".
 In Bayon and Banteay Kdei, they are engraved in strategic places:

 An image of Bayon (right) has aroused our attention.
 It shows a sitting female dancer, looking herself in a mirror.
 She is dressed by a woman whose maturity is recognizable by her sagging